mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Laying_The_Foundation/readme.md

 ```

-# JSX Spread Attributes: You can use the spread operator (...) to pass all properties of an object at once.
+# 9.JSX Spread Attributes: You can use the spread operator (...) to pass all properties of an object at once.

 ```js